 What is the Ideal Margin of Safety for Investing Activities?

 The extent of margin of safety depends on investor preference and the type of investment he chooses.
-Some of the various scenarios an investor may find interest with widespread of margin are:
+Some of the various scenarios an investor may find interest in with a wide spread of margin are:

 How Important is the Margin of Safety?